 Cary Schwarz first began working with leather in 1972.
 Growing up on the family farm in a German Lutheran community in Idaho proved to be fertile soil for creativity, adventure, and learning.
-In the late 1970′s he worked for wages in a holster shop in Twin Falls.
+A decorated Eagle Scout, Cary participated in a wide variety of work growing up on the farm.
+In the late 1970’s he worked for wages in a holster shop in Twin Falls.
 This experience reinforced his belief in taking the time to get the job done right.
-In the early 1980′s he attended a trade school for saddlemaking taught by Jesse Smith in Spokane, Washington.
+In the early 1980’s he attended a trade school for saddlemaking taught by Jesse Smith in Spokane, Washington.
 Since then, Schwarz has diligently studied saddlemaking while continuing to polish his artistic talent.
 He also credits Ray Holes Saddle Company, Dale Harwood and Chuck Stormes, as having a great influence on his development as a saddlemaker.
 Often, what he’s learned has not been so much a certain technique, but a way of thinking.

 Schwarz has noted that the folks doing great work have successfully sorted out the attitudes that free artisans to be creative and produce the work.
 Schwarz says that “I believe the best saddles are those that successfully blend function and art.”